 Xian Shaanxi, China Travel Guide

 Xi'an's metro system is modern, clean, and expanding.
-As of early 2024, it has 10 operational lines, covering many major attractions and urban zones.
-The metro is fast, reliable, and bypasses surface traffic.
+As of the BEGINNING of 2024, it has 10 operational lines, covering many major attractions and urban zones.
+The underground is fast, reliable, and bypasses surface traffic.
 English signage is prevalent, making it user-friendly for international visitors.
 The city also has an extensive bus network.
 Buses reach areas not covered by the metro.
-They could be slower due to traffic congestion and crowded during peak hours.
-English signage is less common on buses.
+They could be slower due to traffic congestion and packed during peak hours.
+English signage is less usual on buses.

 You'll discover metro maps at all stations, inside metro cars, online, and through various smartphone apps.
 Look for maps in English translations.
 Important hubs where multiple metro lines meet include Beidajie (Line 1 and Line 2), Xiaozhai (Line 2 and Line 3), and Longshouyuan (Line 2 and Line 4).
 These hubs are useful for planning your directions to different parts of the city.